A deep dive into the problem of fraud for crypto exchanges – and of course, the solutions needed to reduce it.

 In short: people get defrauded a lot when buying bitcoin.

 And this has everything to do with the nature of these digital assets:

-- Digitized: these coins are entirely digital so fraudsters only need a computer and Internet access to break into wallets and exchanges, either through hacking, phishing, or preinstalled malware.
+- Digitized: these coins are entirely digital so fraudsters only need a computer and Internet access to break into wallets and platforms, either through hacking, phishing, or preinstalled malware.

 - Decentralized: nobody controls cryptocurrencies, which means nobody wants responsibility when fraud happens.
 This makes it harder to enter a legal battle.